Efficient CDF Approximations for Normalizing Flows: Experiments

-\paragraph{Limitations \& Future Work.} Future extensions of the proposed estimator could consider using higher-order information of the model, such as curvatures, in defining the priority function in order to improve the scalability of the method.
-Incorporating curvature information may also enable the definition of a more natural stopping criterion than sample budget.
+Future extensions of the proposed estimator could consider using higher-order information of the model, such as curvature, in defining the priority function in order to improve the scaling of the method; this may also enable the definition of a more natural stopping criterion than sample budget.
 Another interesting extension to the adaptive estimator would be to split a \textit{batch} of edges together as opposed to splitting a single edge at a time.
-Additionally, it remains to be explored how different choices of field $\bf F$ can be useful in minimizing the estimation error for a given simplicial polytope.
-Finally, noting that our method works better with FFJORD than MAF and Glow on average (Appendix~\ref{sec:appResults}; Table \ref{tab:flow}), even though they all obtain similar train log-likelihoods (Appendix~\ref{app:lls}), one could also explore regularization methods that encourage smoother transformations between the target and base spaces.
+Additionally, it remains to be explored how different choices of field $\bf F$ could be used in minimizing the estimation error for a given simplicial polytope.
+Finally, noting that our method works better with FFJORD than MAF and Glow on average (Appendix~\ref{sec:appResults}; Table \ref{tab:flow}), one could also explore regularization methods that encourage smoother transformations between the target and base spaces.